ahyattdev/blog/_posts/2018-02-17-m4a-metadata-structure.markdown

 ---
 layout: post
-title:  “The Structure of the M4A format”
+title: The Structure of the M4A format
 ---
 ![An M4A file being viewed in HexFiend]({{site.assets}}/m4a-file.png)